jrast/littlefs-python/README.rst

 .. note::
     As littlefs_ is bundled with the package you will need to install the correct version of this package in successfully read or create images for your embedded system.
-If you start from scratch the latest version is recommeded.
+If you start from scratch the latest version is recommended.

     .. csv-table::
         :header: "Package Version", "LittleFS Version", "LittleFS File System Version"